 The decision about whether to take an oral contraceptive should be made only after consultation with a health professional.
 Smokers and women with certain medical conditions should not take the pill.
 These conditions include: a history of blood clots in the legs, eyes, or deep veins of the legs; heart attacks, strokes, or angina; cancer of the breast, vagina, cervix, or uterus; any undiagnosed, abnormal vaginal bleeding; liver tumors; or jaundice due to pregnancy or use of birth control pills.

-Women with the following conditions should discuss with a health professional whether the benefits of the pill outweigh its risks for them:
+Before considering these types of contraception, women with the following conditions should discuss with a health professional whether the benefits of the pill outweigh its risks for them:

 - High blood pressure